-Yes, In addition to the 200 hours applied practice experience completed by all students, students may also choose to participate in an internship during the semester or over the summer.
-A variety of local internship opportunities exist including those at the Iowa Department of Public Health, the University of Iowa Hygienic Laboratories, the Iowa Public Health Association, and several local and state organizations.
-Funding is available for some of these opportunities as well.
-In addition, students are able to pursue experiences with national organizations such as the CDC and USAID.
+Yes, in addition to the 200-hour Applied Practice Experience completed by all students, students may also choose to participate in an internship during their time in the MPH program.
+A variety of local, state, and national internship opportunities exist.
 Fellowship and internship opportunities are advertised to students throughout the year.
-Finally, many students have found rewarding public health experiences through volunteer or part-time work in Iowa City.
+Additionally, many students have found rewarding public health experiences through volunteer or part-time work in Iowa City.

 Is the MPH program accredited?

-The College of Public Health is one of 50 schools accredited by the CEPH, the Council on Education for Public Health.
-View the CPH Accreditation Information here.
+The College of Public Health is one of 67 schools accredited by the CEPH, the Council on Education for Public Health.
+View the CPH Accreditation Information.

 Can I still earn my MPH through distance learning?

-We offer the core MPH courses via distance education but at least 50% of the course work must be done face-to-face in Iowa City.
+We offer the core MPH courses via distance education but at least 50 percent of the course work must be done face-to-face in Iowa City.

 Where should I find a place to live while in the MPH Program?

 Information for housing for graduate and professional students is available from the University of Iowa Housing page.
 There are also many options for off-campus housing in and around Iowa City.
-Many graduate students choose to live near campus West of the Iowa River, while many undergraduate students live on the East side.
 Other housing options are available nearby in the cities of University Heights and Coralville, and public transportation to campus is available.
 Please see the linked pages for transit information for Iowa City and Coralville.